Mors Fit (Death Happens)

 - the Senate issues a proscriptio

-against a player and the proscribed player is or is found in Rome or
+against a player and the proscribed player is in Rome or

-a player enters Rome at any point as is turned over to Venus or Mars;
+enters Rome at any point and is turned over to Venus or Mars;

 - a player is assassinated by the Senate and the order of assassination